Akankshadevloper/LibraryManagmentSystem/README.md

 **Clone the Repository:**
 git clone (https://github.com/Akankshadevloper/LibraryManagmentSystem.git)

-Run the Program:
-Open the project in your preferred Java IDE and run the Library.java file.
+## Usage
+1. Run the 'Library class' to start the Library Management System.

+2. Follow the on-screen menu to perform various operations like adding books, upgrading quantities, searching for books, registering students, and managing book transactions.